jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

 but will no longer be meaningful.

-It is assumed at this point that previous rewrites have eliminated `liberal` and `terminating` separation, so that only
+It is assumed at this point that

+* previous rewrites have eliminated `liberal` and `terminating` separation, so that only
   `proper` separation sequences and unseparated sequences remain.

-It is also assumed that,
-at this point,
-that `min > 0` and that the
+* `min > 0`.

+* the sequence rule's RHS has length of exactly 1.

+* the sequence is non-trivial, that either
+  `min ~= 1` or `max ~= 1`.

+Per the above assumptions, there is exactly one
-sequence rules RHS is a single symbol.
+RHS symbol.
-This RHS symbol is called the *repetend*
+The RHS symbol is called the *repetend*

 ```
     -- luatangle: section Rewrite the sequence counts